Take the First Step Toward Your Criminal Justice Career Now!

 Salary

-The Bureau of Labor Statistics reports that police officers earned an average wage of $71,380 in 2022, with the top 10 percent averaging closer to $104,100.
+The Bureau of Labor Statistics reports that police officers earned an average wage of $76,550 in 2023, with the top 10 percent averaging closer to $111,700 or more.
 Most police departments have a clothing allowance provided for purchasing uniforms.
 Typically there are great retirement packages offered, as well.
 Your salary can vary depending on location, specialization, and experience.

 Different Careers For Police Officers